anbox-cloud/discourse-docs/howto/application/test.md

 Anbox Cloud enables you to run automated tests for Android applications at scale.
-In the following example, we make use of [Appium](http://appium.io/) to interact with a container running on Anbox Cloud and automate UI testing for Android applications.
+In the following example, we make use of [Appium](http://appium.io/) to interact with an instance running on Anbox Cloud and automate UI testing for Android applications.

 ## Setup Anbox Cloud for Appium

 As most deployments don't include GPUs we're going to use the `swrast` software rendering platform for Anbox which provides a graphics driver based on [swiftshader](https://swiftshader.googlesource.com/SwiftShader).

-If you want to automate the UI tests against an APK which is externally provided, you can launch a raw container:
+If you want to automate the UI tests against an APK which is externally provided, you can launch a raw instance:

     amc launch -s adb --enable-graphics -r default

-This will create a container which exposes the TCP port `5559` on its private address from the default image `default`.
+This will create an instance which exposes the TCP port `5559` on its private address from the default image `default`.
 If you want to expose ADB on the public address of a node, you can add the `+` from the service endpoint specification.
 With that the command looks as follows:

     amc launch -s +adb --enable-graphics -r

-[note type="information" status="Tip"]If you're wondering about the syntax of the command used to launch a container, see [How to launch a container](https://discourse.ubuntu.com/t/launch-a-container/24327).[/note]
+[note type="information" status="Tip"]If you're wondering about the syntax of the command used to launch an instance, see [How to launch an instance](https://discourse.ubuntu.com/t/24327).[/note]

-If you want to run the Appium tests against an Android application managed by AMS (see [How to create an application](https://discourse.ubuntu.com/t/create-an-application/24198)) you can start a regular container instead:
+If you want to run the Appium tests against an Android application managed by AMS (see [How to create an application](https://discourse.ubuntu.com/t/create-an-application/24198)) you can start a regular instance instead:

     amc launch -s adb --enable-graphics --disable-watchdog app

 [note type="information" status="Important"]The `--disable-watchdog` argument is important because by default, Anbox prevents Android from switching its foreground application and terminates when the application is stopped.
 To prevent this, we need to disable the watchdog.[/note]

-Once the container is up and running, you can get its private IP address and the exposed port for the ADB service endpoint with the `amc ls` command:
+Once the instance is up and running, you can get its private IP address and the exposed port for the ADB service endpoint with the `amc ls` command:

 ```bash
 +----------------------+-------------+---------+---------+------+---------------+------------------------+